Janmabhoomi (1969 film)

-Janmabhoomi (Home Land) is a 1969 Malayalam film written, directed and produced by John Sankaramangalam.
+Janmabhoomi (Birthplace) is a 1969 Malayalam film written, directed and produced by John Sankaramangalam.
 The film stars Madhu, Kottarakkara Sreedharan Nair, S. P. Pillai and Ushakumari in the lead roles.
 It marked the directorial debut of Sankaramangalam, who later directed critically acclaimed feature films like Avalalppam Vaikippoyi (1971) and Samantharam (1985), and cinematographer Ashok Kumar.
 It won the Nargis Dutt Award for Best Feature Film on National Integration and a Kerala State Film Award for Best Cinematography.